 &lt;sup>6 Downloaded from: https://prism.oregonstate.edu/explorer/.
 The x-axis reflects the end of the 30-year time series.

-&lt;sup>7 Standard deviation measures the typical or average year-to-year variation in annual rainfall amount.
-Thus, it is typical for annual rainfall to fluctuate significantly in the District.
+&lt;sup>7 The standard deviation measures the typical, or average, year-to-year variation in annual rainfall.